brcodington78/FewTrails/README.md

  This application will have the ability to search for trails and parks using key words found in the their respective names.

  ### Park/Trail pages
  Each park and trail will have its own page with information about the park/trails.
-Trails will have information that helps users prepare for each hike
+Trails will have information that helps users prepare for each hike such as, but not limited to, the difficulty, assoctiated terms, length, and elevation gain of a trail.
+Parks pages will contain information about the park,